Azmisov/sphinxcontrib-kissapi/README.md

 --------------------
 This plugin takes a different approach than others like [autoapi](https://sphinx-autoapi.readthedocs.io), [automodapi](https://sphinx-automodapi.readthedocs.io), or plain [autodoc](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html).
-I found that it these other plugins did a pretty good job of automatically generating API docs, but it was never perfect.
+I found that these other plugins did a pretty good job of automatically generating API docs, but it was never perfect.
 They wouldn't know exactly what to include in the docs, and there just weren't enough customization options to get what I needed.

 Instead of generating the docs automatically, this plugin provides a simple, flexible API for analyzing and introspecting your python code.
 Using the API, you can generate reST documentation yourself however you want! *Keep it simple, stupid.*

 I've also included a default "renderer" which will generate reST documentation automatically.
-You can use these if you are satisfied with the output and don't need any additional customization.
+You can use that if you are satisfied with the output and don't need any additional customization.

 Quickstart